-Joining Dr. Rachel Fernandez, Associate Dean, PDFO and Student Professional Development in the PDFO are Manager, Postdoctoral Affairs Hourik Khanlian and Assistant Sarah Henderson; three people who bring a wide range of skills and experience to complement their commitment to enriching and supporting Postdoctoral Fellows during their time at UBC.
+The PDFO is staffed by Senior Manager, Postdoctoral Affairs Hourik Khanlian; Coordinator, Postdoctoral Affairs Sarah Henderson; and Postdoctoral Affairs Assistant Laurie Milne; three people who bring a wide range of skills and experience to complement their commitment to enriching and supporting Postdoctoral Fellows during their time at UBC.
 We are located at 170 - 6371 Crescent Road and can be reached by phone at 604.822.2848, or via email.
 Please also be sure to visit the PDFO website.
 Please feel free to contact the PDFO when and if you need to.
-However, the PDFO does not work alone.
-To ensure an integrated approach to the support of PDFs, it works in close liaison with other groups across campus, including the UBC Postdoc Association (PDA), Postdoctoral Coordinators within your faculty, Faculty Relations, and the Faculty Staff Housing and Relocation Services.